 Because the company was already virtual, the pandemic had little negative impact on Trust Relations.
 Margulies says she even signed on a few new clients.
 “There were a lot of people who had passion projects that maybe they were never going to launch,” she says.
 “And then they were laid off and this was their moment.
 We had a lot of clients who were coming out of the woodwork, ready to launch their life’s dream, which was really fun.”
 For example, the company helped two entrepreneurial sisters launch Renwick Golf, an athletic lifestyle brand of clothing for female golfers.

-As a member of Newsweek Expert Forum, Margulies says “I'm excited about having the opportunity to use that platform to explore some of the things that I think are important and that I'm passionate about.”
+As a member of Newsweek Expert Forum, Margulies is looking forward to using her voice to b become a thought leader.
+“I'm excited about having the opportunity to use that platform to explore some of the things that I think are important and that I'm passionate about,” Margulies said.
 She had spent her career helping others amplify their brands, but realized that many recognizable and well-branded agencies had leaders who were highly visible and vocal about their own visions as well as industry trends.
 “I've realized that part of my role to grow the company is going to be paying attention to issues, researching them, and writing about them,” Margulies says.
 “I’m not just running a company, but also trying to project into the future where the company should go based on where the world is going.”
 Newsweek Expert Forum was “a good opportunity for me to start exploring my voice as a thought leader,” she says.
 “It allows me to write about topics that are a little broader for an audience that’s interested in a 10,000 foot view.”